Reference & Research

 A librarian will help you identify, retrieve, and use diverse information resources.
 Librarians teach research education classes & workshops and create web-based guides and tutorials to help you find reliable, high-quality information.

-Reference & Research Services Librarians are available from 9 AM to 6 PM on weekdays, with evening hours by appointment.
-The reference desk is located in the great hall of the library, along the west wall under the Safari mural, across from the library's main entrance.
+Reference & Research Services Librarians are available from 9 AM to 5 PM on weekdays, with evening hours by appointment.
+The reference desk is located in the Great Hall of the library, along the west wall under the Safari mural, across from the library's main entrance.

 Librarians can meet with students, faculty, and staff individually or in groups to discuss your research questions and guide you to relevant resources.
-Please contact one of the librarians to arrange a meeting.
+Please contact one of theto arrange a meeting.

 We will help you to identify the best resources for your research and help you become more familiar with search techniques for your specific topic.